What is a common component of a drainage system designed to prevent backflow?

 Study for the Massachusetts Master Plumbing Exam.
 Maximize your preparation with tailored multiple-choice questions and detailed explanations.
 Ensure your success!

-A trap is a common component of a drainage system designed to prevent backflow.
-Its primary function is to hold a small amount of water at all times, creating a seal that prevents sewer gases and odors from entering the living spaces of a building.
-This water barrier stops harmful gases from rising up the drain line and into the home.
+A trap is a common component of a drainage system that is specifically designed to prevent backflow.
+It functions by holding a small amount of water within its curved section, creating a seal that blocks gases and odors from the sewer system from escaping back into the living space.
+This water barrier is crucial in maintaining a hygienic environment and preventing foul smells from infiltrating a home or building.

 Subscribe